Finding a Job in Hong Kong

 It is not usually difficult for a foreigner to find a job in Hong Kong.
 However, there are legal procedures to be followed; should a foreigner fail to follow such procedures, it will become very difficult or even impossible for the foreigner to be hired by any Hong Kong employer.

-Networking is a major part of the job hunting process.
+Networking is a major part of the job-hunting process.
 Thus, having contacts can be of great help.
-Local expatriate meetups, business conferences and exhibitions, and foreign association or organization will help foreigners living in Hong Kong expand their social and professional circles.
+Local expatriate meetups, business conferences and exhibitions, and foreign associations or organizations will help foreigners living in Hong Kong expand their social and professional circles.

 Before embarking on job hunting in Hong Kong, a prospective employee should ensure that: